 Thanks to the higher prudential standards put in place by Basel III and state-backed loans and grants for corporates (administered by banks), significant corporate failures impacting balance sheets have been avoided so far.
 Systemically important banks will not need to raise more capital in the immediate term, but weaker, smaller banks, still feeling the effects of 2008, are likely to do so in due course.
-Many banks are seeing a fall in income caused, variously, by reduced retail consumer spending and fewer assets under management, although despite initial predictions investment banking activity has bucked the trend.1 Among the worst affected sectors in commercial banking are travel, tourism, entertainment and fossil fuels, due to reduced consumption, geopolitical factors and sustainability policies.
+Many banks are seeing a fall in income caused, variously, by reduced retail consumer spending, fewer assets under management, together with a reduction in investment banking activity.1

+Among the worst affected sectors in commercial banking are travel, tourism, entertainment and fossil fuels, due to reduced consumption, geopolitical factors and sustainability policies.